-Met use 'more force' against black people
+Met 'use force more' against black people

 Dijon Joseph, 28, was arrested after he bumped fists with his brother outside a shop in Deptford.

 "Before I knew it a large van of police officers came out.
-It all happened quite abruptly" said Mr Joseph's 27-year-old brother Liam.
+It all happened quite abruptly," said Mr Joseph's 27-year-old brother Liam.

-Police accused the pair of exchanging drugs and officers said Dijon, who filmed the encounter, was being aggressive, and handcuffed him.
+Police accused the pair of exchanging drugs and officers said Dijon, who filmed the encounter, was being aggressive and handcuffed him.

 One officer restrained Liam, while a second rifled his pockets.
 Finding nothing illegal, the officer took his keys and searched his car.